This is a detailed guide about the technical requirements to set up your White-Label platform.

 Create a CNAME (“canonical name”) record for your custom domain.

-These steps will vary, so check with your own DNS provider for support.
+These steps might vary, so check with your own DNS provider for support.

 Go to the ‘DNS’ section in Cloudflare and add a CNAME record for your Help Center custom domain.
 Give it a name, like ‘Help’.

-To enable the CNAME record, click on the Cloud icon under the Status so it turns orange.
+To enable the CNAME record, click on the Cloud icon under Status to turn it orange.

 Add 'include:app.promorepublic.com' to your SPF record.
 Your full SPF record should look something like this: v=spf1 include:_spf.promorepublic.com ~all